lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Window mode offers two different reliability option modes: ACK-on-error and ACK-always.

 #### ACK-Always
-In ACK-Always, the sender sends fragments by using the two-window jumping window procedure.
+In ACK-Always, the sender sends fragments by using the two-jumping window procedure.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 Each time a fragment is sent, the FCN is decreased by one.
 When the FCN reaches value 0 and there are more fragments to be sent, an All-0 fragment is sent and the Retransmission Timer is set.
 The sender waits for an ACK to know if transmission errors have occurred.
 Then, the receiver sends an ACK reporting whether any fragments have been lost or not by setting the corresponding bits in the Bitmap, otherwise, an ACK without Bitmap will be sent, allowing transmission of a new window.
 When the last fragment of the packet is sent, an All-1 fragment (which includes a MIC) is used.
 In that case, the sender sets the Retransmission Timer to wait for the ACK corresponding to the last window.
 During this period, the sender starts listening to the radio and starts the Retransmission Timer, which needs to be dimensioned based on the received window available for the LPWAN technology in use.
 If the Retransmission Timer expires, an empty All-0 (or an empty All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its ACK.
 The window number is not changed.

 When the sender receives an ACK, it checks the W bit carried by the ACK.
 Any ACK carrying an unexpected W bit is discarded.
 If the W bit value of the received ACK is correct, the sender analyzes the received Bitmap.
 If all the fragments sent during the window have been well received, and if at least one more fragment needs to be sent, the sender moves its sending window to the next window value and sends the next fragments.
 If no more fragments have to be sent, then the fragmented packet transmission is finished.